 Each apartment has four single bedrooms, with shared living space include basic furniture: stove, refrigerator, table, four chairs, love seat, coffee table, extra-long twin beds, dresser, and a desk.
 Each bedroom is keyed independently.
 Utilities, TV cable and internet access are included as well.
 For a closer look, at the Lake Claire Apartments, click here.
 To view the Rosen Apartments, click here.

-May 13 - August 3, 2018
+May 12 – August 3, 2019

 Interns must agree to follow and abide by all rules and regulations as set forth in the agreement.
-Interns must further agree to abide by: all local, state and federal laws, the UCF “Golden Rule”, and the UCF Community Standards Guide as well as any other rules which may be implemented.
+Interns must further agree to abide by: all local, state and federal laws, the UCF “Golden Rule”, and the UCF Community Living Guide as well as any other rules which may be implemented.

 Please note that all apartments are non-smoking units.